-If you’re looking for a way to lower your mortgage payments or get your home loan paid off faster, refinancing may be the way to go.
-There are a number of advantages to refinancing but the process isn’t without certain drawbacks, especially when it comes to the fees involved.
-Depending on your situation, the costs of refinancing could outweigh the benefits so you need to know what you can expect.
+If you’re looking for a way to lower your mortgage payments or get your home loan paid off faster, refinancing may be a good option.
+Refinancing involves swapping your existing mortgage for a new one with more favorable terms.
+There are a number of advantages to refinancing, but the process isn’t without certain drawbacks – especially when it comes to the fees involved.
+Depending on your situation, the costs of refinancing could outweigh the benefits, so you need to know what you can expect.

-When you refinance, your new lender covers your old mortgage and replaces it with a new mortgage.
+When you refinance, your new lender pays off your old mortgage and replaces it with a new mortgage.
 Most people refinance to reduce their monthly payment, but some refinance from a 30-year to a 15-year mortgage term if they want to knock out their mortgage debt more quickly.

 Refinancing is not the same as a second mortgage.
 A second mortgage gives you money from your home equity.
 Refinancing gives you an entirely new mortgage, ideally with more favorable terms.

-Adding Up the Costs
+Adding Up the Costs of Refinancing